How to choose your modules

 You can then see your timetable in myUWE.
 Under the “Courses” tab. you will find a tab for “Teaching Timetable”.

 If you can't see your timetable or you think there's something missing or wrong with it, follow the self-help guide in InfoHub which explains what you should do next.

 Check the myUWE guidance on formats and interpreting your timetable.
 Please note that timetables in myUWE automatically default to view the current week which, if you don’t have any teaching taking place this week, can make it appear that you have no timetable.
 In order to show your timetable you’ll need to change the week to your first teaching.

-If you’re eligible, you can request changes to teaching activities through the Activity Group Change Request at the beginning of each relevant study period.
+If you’re eligible, you may be able to request changes to teaching activities through the Activity Group Change Request at the beginning of each relevant study period.